scollinselliott/lakhesis/README.md

   column contains a row element and the second column contains a column element of the incidence matrix.
-If data are already in incidence matrix format, the `im.long()` function in `lakhesis` can be used to convert an incidence matrix to be exported into the necessary form.
+If data are already in incidence matrix format, the `im.long()` function in `lakhesis` can be used to convert an incidence matrix to be exported into the necessary long format.
-  Uses
 - **Reinitialize** Resets the plots to their original, starting condition.
 - **Recompute with Selection** Upon the selection of row and column